allanchangcl/cybersecurity/owasp-wstg-latest.md

 -------
 ### <a name="Information">Information Gathering</a>
-- [ ] Search Engine Discovery and Reconnaissance for Information Leakage
+- [ ] Conduct Search Engine Discovery and Reconnaissance for Information Leakage
 - [ ] Fingerprint Web Server
 - [ ] Review Webserver Metafiles for Information Leakage
 - [ ] Enumerate Applications on Webserver